 I’ve experienced each one.
 Have you ever allowed these fears to roam the corridors of your conscience?

-Historically, boundaries have suffered a bad reputation—especially for women—thankfully, this is changing.
+Historically, boundaries have suffered a bad reputation—especially for women—but thankfully, this is changing.

 Patrick Doyle, Christian Counselor, specifically addresses women and boundaries.
 His work, along with Brene Brown’s viral TED Talk, Listening to Shame, were my first homework assignments from my counselor.